 Mary is understandably concerned about the costs of Bill's Long-Term Care.
-At over \$100,000 / year, it really won't take long before Mary will be hurting financially.
-The problem is, she has way more than Medicaid will allow her to keep and still qualify Bill for assistance.
-Mary hears from a neighbor that she might be able to just give her assets away to the kids and qualify.
-After all, the IRS allows \$16,000 / year in gifts, right?
-Unfortunately, the IRS gifting rules are not the same as Medicaid's and making any gifts can be a huge problem.
+At over \$100,000 / year, it won't take long for Mary to hurt financially.
+The problem is that she has way more than Medicaid will allow her to keep and still qualify for Bill for assistance.
+Mary hears from a neighbor that she might be able to give her assets away to the kids and qualify.
+After all, the IRS allows \$19,000 / year in gifts, right?
+Unfortunately, IRS gifting rules differ from Medicaid's, and making gifts can be a huge problem.

 The Medicaid Gifting Rules & Penalties 5-Year Lookback Medicaid has the right to "look back" five years prior to the Medicaid Application to determine if any gifts were made to obtain benefits.
-De Minimis Gift Amount Medicaid will not penalize gifts that total in any month less than one day's average care cost (\$364 in 2023).
-Penalty Calculation of all gifts will be added together then divided by the one day's average care cost.
-For instance, let's say Mary gave her house ($$300,000$) to Susan.
-The penalty would be $$300,000 / $364 = 824$ days (~ 27.5 months).
+De Minimis Gift Amount Medicaid will not penalize gifts that total in any month less than one day's average care cost (\$422 in 2025).
+Penalty Calculation Cift Pasiniont When gifts are found in excess of the de minimis , the sum of all gifts will be added together then divided by the one day's average care cost.
+For instance, let's say Mary gave her house ( $$300,000$ ) to Susan.
+The penalty would be $$300,000 / $422 = 711$ days ( $\sim 24$ months).
 The penalty only starts when an applicant applies and is found eligible but for the gift.
 Gift Recipient Penalty If someone who made gifts cannot find support during the penalty period, Medicaid can approve the application and seek reimbursement for up to 150% of the gifted amount from the gift recipient.
 When Bad Things Happen to Gift Recipients Even if you transfer assets more than 5 years before an application doesn't mean those assets are safe.
 If the gift recipient is sued, gets divorced, or spends the money, those "protected" assets can disappear.
 Unintended Capital Gains Problems When you make gifts, the recipient doesn't get a step-up in basis like they would if they inherit.
 Because of this, they may end up owing a lot in capital gains taxes when the assets are later sold.